Server Reference

 Most users should use

-rdc backup push/pullinstead.
+rdc repo push/pullinstead.
 Therdccommands handle credentials and machine resolution automatically.

 Checkpointing (CRIU)

-Checkpoint saves the state of running containers so they can be restored later:
+Checkpoint saves the state of running containers so you can restore them later:

 renet checkpoint create --network-id {id} # Save running container state